brigadecore/brigade/docs/topics/scripting.md

 }
 ```

-- `id` is the project ID, as generated by ACID.
+- `id` is the project ID, as generated by BRIGADE.
 - `name` is the project name that is set when you created the project with `helm`.
 - `kuberentes` stores Kubernetes-related fields:
-  - `namespace` is the namespace in which Acid runs
+  - `namespace` is the namespace in which Brigade runs
-  - `vcsSidecar` is the container image that Acid uses internally to check out your VCS
+  - `vcsSidecar` is the container image that Brigade uses internally to check out your VCS
     repository.
 - `repo` stores information about your VCS repository.
   - `name` is the name of the repo.
 GitHub projects are named as org/project.
-  - `cloneURL` is the URL Acid will use to clone or fetch the repository.
+  - `cloneURL` is the URL Brigade will use to clone or fetch the repository.
 - `secrets` is where you can store environment variables or secretes.
 These are set using
   `helm` (see the [Secrets Guide](secrets.yaml).